sardine-lab/sardine-lab.github.io/README.md

-# sardine-lab.github.io
+# SARDINE Lab
-Website of the SARDINE Lab.
+This is the website of the SARDINE (Structure AwaRe moDelIng for Natural LanguagE) research group at Instituto de Telecomunicações and Instituto Superior Técnico.